hklem/QMzyme/docs/getting_started.rst

 Getting Started
 ===============

-This page details how to get started with QMzyme.
+Visit QMzyme/Tutorials to get familiar with the QMzyme.GenerateModel() class.